 3. Experience the Best Museum Ever

-The EMP Museum feels like it was made just for me.
+The Museum of Pop Culture feels like it was made just for me.
 I visited last year and its exhibits included Infinite Worlds of Science Fiction, Can’t Look Away: The Lure of Horror Film, Indie Game Revolution, Fantasy: Worlds of Myth and Magic, and a Star Wars costume exhibit.
 I’m delighted that the museum has all the same exhibits this year, except the Star Wars one, which has been swapped out for Star Trek: Exploring New Worlds.
 If you only do one thing in Seattle, I recommend this!
 Here are some more photos from my visit because I can’t help myself:

 4. Explore Pike Place and the Waterfront